Do you need help writing a book? I find that most people I talk to have a strong goal to write at least one book within their lifetime.

 Hire a friendly ghostwriter

 If you are having great difficulties and it seems like you may not be up to the task of writing your book, consider hiring a professional writer, a friendly ghostwriter like me, to help you.
-I will get the job done for you.
+I charge one dollar per word to ghostwriter and will get the job done for you.

 On the other hand, if you are one of those talented writers who just needs a little assistance, hire someone to edit and make minor rewrites.
 A professional ghostwriter can act as a manuscript doctor, helping to troubleshoot your book and debug any issues.
 For instance, he or she can assist you with character development and story line, while keeping your voice intact.